voltrb/volt-pagination/README.md

 # Volt::Pagination

-TODO: Write a gem description
+Provides a pagination component to easily show the paging.

-## Installation
+## Usage

 Add this line to your application's Gemfile: